DevOps26HN/AI-Mock-Interview-Platform/README.md

 ## Cloud Deployment (Ansible)

-*Note: Infrastructure provisioning steps (Terraform) will be documented separately by another team member.*

 Once the Azure VM is provisioned via Terraform, use Ansible to configure the bare OS, install Docker, and deploy the application.

 ### Secret and Configuration Handling